The CICADA Centre NSW

 CICADA FASD (Fetal Alcohol Spectrum Disorder) Service

-Children will undergo a multidisciplinary assessment with particular attention to neurodevelopment.
-The clinic is actively involved in research on the prevalence and impact on families of FASD and implementation of national diagnostic guidelines.
+Children have an initial assessment, sometimes by telehealth, and then may undergo a targeted physical and multidisciplinary assessment with particular attention to neurodevelopment.
+The clinic is actively involved in research on FASD, including its prevalence and impact on families, and implementation of national diagnostic guidelines.

 When: Mondays and Tuesdays 8:30am to 5:00pm